The right set of tires is vital for

 or less, but tires at that lower price point typically don't compare across the

 board to the more expensive tires.
-A shorter tread life is often one of the
+A shorter tread life is often -- but not

 The price you pay for your

 tires will also depend on the size.
 In general, but not always, the smaller the

 tire, the cheaper it will be.
 For the purposes of this report, we used the